 When attempts were made to cultivate this plant, it began branching and flowering almost every year.

 This Hawaiian plant grows in Southern Ko’olau mountains on the Oahu island.

-- This plant has a woody stem with a rosette of long leaves on its top.
+- These native hawaiian plants have a woody stem with a rosette of long leaves on its top.